The FBI Academy is the world’s premier learning and research center for law enforcement.

-- Academics: Agents learn about ethics, law, behavioral science, investigative techniques, interrogation, forensic science, and more.
+- Academics: Agents learn about ethics, law, behavioral science, investigative techniques, interrogation, forensic science, leadership, and more.
 As part of this training, they visit the U.S. Holocaust Memorial Museum to learn what happens when law enforcement loses its core values.
 They also visit the Martin Luther King, Jr. Memorial to gain perspective on civil equality.

 - Firearms: As carrying a firearm is part of their duties, all new agent trainees learn how to use Bureau-issued firearms.
 They learn the fundamentals of marksmanship, safety, and practical shooting techniques.
 New agents spend more than 100 hours practicing with their FBI-issued weapons.

 - Operational skills: New agents learn a variety of operational skills, such as tactical driving, physical fitness, physical and electronic surveillance, and conducting operations.
 At Hogan’s Alley, they learn to investigate cases like bank robberies and kidnappings.

 - Case exercises: New agents receive real-life case investigation scenarios to test their skills.
 They receive a tip and follow that tip through to arrest.
 The investigations use actors who play criminals in Hogan’s Alley.
 Trainees also follow intelligence-driven scenarios and learn to present evidence in court.

 New intelligence analysts receive a curriculum consistent with the rest of the U.S. intelligence community.
 Analysts learn about doctrine and tradecraft, authorities and guidelines, and a respect and appreciation for guidelines and the rule of law.